mas-bandwidth/netcode/README.md

 * We welcome anybody who would like to volunteer to perform a security audit of the code
 * Port netcode.io to your favorite language (eg. C#, Rust, Golang).
 * Create bindings for netcode.io for your favorite language
-* Help me finish writing the spec and provide feedback on the spec!
 * Develop a testing framework to guarantee that different languages implementations conform to the spec.

 Please let me know if you have any more ideas, and feel free to ask questions and get involved by logging issues.